 VATS is a less invasive procedure that can be performed in cases of early-stage lung cancer.
 It involves making several small incisions in the chest.
 These incisions allow a video camera to guide small instruments to extract a lobe without opening the ribs.
-Shorter hospital stays, faster recovery, and less pain are associated with VATS lobectomy.
+VATS lobectomy leads to shorter hospital stays, quicker recovery, and less pain.

 If lobectomy is appropriate for your lung cancer, you can prepare for the procedure in ways that may aid your recovery and help prevent complications.